-All classes have designated times during which they eat lunch in The Hall.
+All classes have designated times during which they eat lunch in the Hall.
 Lunch times are between 11:30 a.m. and 1:10 p.m.
 Students are expected to behave in a courteous fashion while eating lunch and to clean their space before leaving.
+Students may not use glass containers during lunch time.